Briarcliff Manor, New York: Historic

 Ely Jacques Kahn, Jr., a writer for The New Yorker, lived in Scarborough for more than 20 years, and was a member of the village fire department.
 His father (Ely Jacques Kahn, a New York skyscraper architect) designed two houses in Briarcliff Manor, including one for sports commentator Red Barber.
 Burton Benjamin, a vice president and director of CBS News, lived in the village for about 35 years and was a trustee of the Scarborough School.
 Harcourt president William Jovanovich lived in Briarcliff Manor for 27 years.
 Leonard Jacobson, a museum architect and colleague of I. M. Pei, lived in the village.
 Jerrier A. Haddad, a computer engineer, lived in Briarcliff with his wife and five children.
 His wife, Carole Haddad, was president of the Briarcliff Manor-Scarborough Historical Society.
 John Kelvin Koelsch, a U.S. Navy officer during the Korean War and the first helicopter pilot to receive the Medal of Honor, lived in Scarborough and attended the Scarborough School.
 Novelist and short-story writer Richard Yates lived at the corner of Revolutionary Road and Route 9 in Scarborough as a boy, and named his novel Revolutionary Road; it was made into a 2008 film.
+Alice Low, who along with her family lived in Briarcliff Manor since the 1950s, was an author of children's books, poems, and screenplays.
+Author Sol Stein, founder and former president of the Briarcliff Manor-based Stein and Day, was a village resident.
 Rolf Landauer, a German-American physicist and a refugee from Nazi Germany, lived in the village.
-Author Sol Stein, founder and former president of the Briarcliff Manor-based Stein and Day, was a village resident.
 Composer, pianist, and local historian Carmino Ravosa lived at the Crossroads and was a trustee of the Briarcliff Manor-Scarborough Historical Society.
 John Chervokas was an advertising writer and executive and Ossining town supervisor and school board member, and a longtime resident of Briarcliff Manor.
 Physicist Praveen Chaudhari, an innovator in thin films and high-temperature superconductors, lived in Briarcliff Manor.
-Lawrence M. Waterhouse was the founder, CEO, and president of TD Waterhouse, now part of the Toronto-Dominion Bank and TD Ameritrade.
+Lawrence M. Waterhouse was the founder, CEO, and president of TD Waterhouse.
 Waterhouse was a resident and benefactor of the Briarcliff Manor-Scarborough Historical Society.
+Minimalist painter Brice Marden grew up in the village, and was a 1956 graduate of Briarcliff High School.
 Cardiac surgeon Peter Praeger, a founder, president, and chief executive of Dr. Praeger's Sensible Foods, was a village resident.
 Robert Alan Minzesheimer was a journalist and book critic for USA Today, and lived in Scarborough.